ceels/RSpec-and-Ruby/README.md

 [find out how to install homebrew]

-you'll also need Docker Compose
+you'll also need to get [started with Docker](https://docs.docker.com/docker-for-mac/) and put Docker Compose on your computer

 ```
 brew install docker-compose